-We offer scholarship funding to nearly 100% of our undergraduate students.
+New College offers scholarship funding to nearly 100% of undergraduate students.

 Scholarships = Affordability

-For all but a few scholarships, your admission application serves as your scholarship application.
 If you qualify for more than one scholarship, we will choose the best one for you (unless the scholarship indicates it may “stack”).
-You must be a U.S. citizen, U.S. permanent resident alien, or eligible noncitizen.
+You must be a U.S. citizen, U.S. permanent resident alien, or eligible noncitizen to qualify.
 All scholarships are subject to renewal requirements, and to availability of funding.
 Undergraduate institutional funding is not available to students who already hold a bachelor’s or advanced degree.

 Additional Scholarship Resources